jeff-pancho/Immune-System-Game/README.md

 "C:\LOVE\love.exe" "C:\Users\Username\Desktop\Immune-System-Game"
 ```

 If you don't want to download LÖVE, you can find the game under the [Releases](https://github.com/jeff-pancho/Immune-System-Game/releases) section.
-Just extract the .zip file and run the executable file to play the game.
+Just extract the .zip file and run ImmuneSystem.exe to play the game.

 # Credits
 I used [LOVEDEBUG](https://github.com/Ranguna/LOVEDEBUG) for debugging purposes.